kartben/fog05/README.md

 Unifies compute/networking fabric end-to-end

-Thanks to it's plugin architecture can manage near everything
+Thanks to its plugin architecture can manage near everything

 See inside [docs](https://github.com/atolab/FogOS/tree/master/docs) for some design documentation